-Why is BuChE important?
+Why Is BuChE Important?

-Multiple efficacy studies, using a broad spectrum of live nerve agents, demonstrate that rBuChE is a potent bio-scavenger of nerve agents and can act as both a prophylactic as well as a post-exposure therapeutic.
+Multiple efficacy studies, using a broad spectrum of live nerve agents, demonstrate that recombinant butyrylcholinesterase (rBuChE) is a potent bio-scavenger of nerve agents and can act as both a prophylactic as well as a post-exposure therapeutic.

-We are in the unique position of being able to deliver reproducible doses of infectious non-replicating viral vectors to the luminal surface of the intestinal mucosa.
-Once the epithelial lining cells are infected they can produce proteins, which can accumulate in the blood.
-The proteins can be expressed for several days, but if necessary further doses of vector can be administered to extend the period over which the cells express the protein of interest.
+We are in the unique position of being able to deliver reproducible doses of infectious, non-replicating viral vectors to the luminal surface of the intestinal mucosa.
+Once the epithelial lining cells are infected, they can produce proteins such as rBuCHE.
+These proteins can accumulate in the blood and can be expressed for several days, with the option to administer further doses of the vector to extend the protein expression.

 - Systemic availability of enzyme